 The Payment of Gratuity Act was enacted in 1972.
-The Act is applicable to all establishments – shops, mines, factories, companies etc. It is not applicable for apprentices and persons in civil posts in Central and State Government who have some other rules apply.
+The Act is applicable to all establishments – shops, mines, factories, companies, etc. It is not applicable for apprentices and persons in civil posts in Central and State governments who have some other rules apply.

 If an employee expires, gratuity is paid to him for the number of years he worked with the company irrespective of his tenure with the company.

-If the employee becomes disabled due to an accident or illness, gratuity is paid to him for the number of years he worked with the company, irrespective of his tenure with the company.
+If the employee becomes disabled due to an accident or illness, Amount is paid to him for the number of years he worked with the company, irrespective of his tenure with the company.

 If a person has been terminated from his job due to illegal activities like riot or violence or due to acts that are morally wrong, gratuity is not payable to him.